dvrosalesm/mattress/interfaces/README.md

 # Interfaces

-This is a crate that defines common mattress interfaces to use from multiple wasmcloud actors
+Crate that defines common mattress interfaces to use from multiple wasmcloud actors